lvgl/lvgl/docs/details/base-widget/coord.rst

    lv_obj_align_to(label, btn, LV_ALIGN_OUT_TOP_MID, 0, -10);

 Note that, unlike with :cpp:func:`lv_obj_align`, :cpp:func:`lv_obj_align_to`
-does not remember the "anchor point" used, and so will not automatically reposition the aligned widget if the reference widget later moves.
+does not remember the "anchor" used, and so will not automatically reposition the aligned widget if the reference widget later moves.

-The following illustration shows the meaning of each "anchor point" mentioned above.
+The following illustration shows the meaning of each "anchor" mentioned above.

 .. image:: /misc/align.png